shahrivari/kcminer-old/README.md

-kcminer
+kcminer-old
 =======

-High Performance Parallel and Distributed k-Clique Miner
+The old version of High Performance Parallel and Distributed k-Clique Miner The latest version lives in kcminer repo.